rafikalid/lru-ttl-cache/README.md

 # lru-ttl-cache
 Super fast Optimized in memory LRU and TTL cache.
+Works with all javascript environments including Node.js and browsers.
 - LRU cache: Removes Least Recently Used items
 - TTL cache: Removes expired item (Time To Live cache)
 - Permanent items: Items marked as permanent are not removed from the cache until you do it yourself